MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/planned-cross-docking.md

 # ms.custom: [used by loc for topics migrated from the wiki]
 ms.search.region: Global
 # ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: XXXX
+ms.author: mirzaab
-ms.search.validFrom: yyyy-mm-dd
+ms.search.validFrom: 2020-06-10
-ms.dyn365.ops.version: Release 10.0.xx
+ms.dyn365.ops.version: Release 10.0.9
 ---

 # Planned cross docking

 [!include [banner](../includes/banner.md)]

-This functionality introduces advanced planned cross docking where the inventory quantity required to satisfy an order will be directed to the correct outbound dock or staging area straight from receipt or creation.
+This functionality introduces advanced planned cross docking, where the inventory quantity required to satisfy an order will be directed to the correct outbound dock or staging area straight from receipt or creation.
 All remaining inventory from the inbound source will be directed to the correct storage location through regular put away process.
 This warehouse process is called cross docking.

 Cross docking therefore allows the worker to skip inbound put away and outbound picking of inventory that is already marked to an outbound order.
 The result is minimized number of touches of inventory where possible, together with greater time and space savings on the warehouse shop floor due to less interaction with the system.